UPS Systems for Schools, E-Rate Networks & Security Infrastructure

 - Network switches supporting surveillance traffic

-Power interruptions can result in lost video footage, system reboots, and gaps in recorded data, which can compromise incident review and compliance requirements.
-UPS systems provide ride-through power and controlled shutdown to ensure surveillance systems remain operational during outages and power disturbances.
+Power interruptions can mean lost footage, system reboots, and gaps in recorded data that compromise incident review and compliance.
+UPS systems provide ride-through power and controlled shutdown so surveillance stays operational during outages and disturbances.

 - Compact designs for classrooms and shallow racks